SpaceX Dragon capsule successfully docks on ISS

 The launch is a key step towards resuming manned space flights from US soil after an eight-year break.

-After the shuttle program was shut down in July 2011 following a 30-year run, NASA began outsourcing the logistics of its space missions.
+After its shuttle program was shut down in July 2011 following a 30-year run, NASA began outsourcing the logistics of its space missions.

+The SpaceX Crew Dragon spacecraft which was launched Saturday for a non-crewed test flight for taking astronauts to the International Space Station

 It pays Russia to get its people up to the ISS orbiting research facility at a cost of $82 million per head for a round trip.